Nissan downgrades forecasts as 9-month net profit plunges - RFI

 The profit decline was mainly due to weak sales in the United States as well as Japan, where the impact of the nation's sales tax hike hit auto demand, the company said in a statement.

-Full-year sales are estimated at 10.2 trillion yen, down from a previous forecast of 10.6 trillion yen.
+Full-year sales are estimated at 10.2 trillion yen, down from a previous forecast of 10.6 trillion yen but Uchida said the latest forecast did not include the potential impact of the novel coronavirus.

+"The market remains tough due in part to the novel coronavirus outbreak," Uchida told reporters.

+Analysts are weighing the possible impact of the virus on production in China.

 It was Nissan's first earnings announcement since Ghosn dramatically jumped bail and fled Japan, where he was awaiting trial on financial misconduct charges.